jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

 [3] Diocletian's Persecution in the background
 2.76
 Pagans and Christians alike suffer misfortunes, despite efforts to appease the gods.
-Arnobius is not dissuaded from his faith by this, saying that God did not promise an easy life to those who follow him, but rather eternal deliverance.
+Arnobius is not dissuaded from his faith by this fact, claiming that God did not promise an easy life to those who follow him, but rather eternal deliverance.
 1
 {si...servitis...confiditis} conditional protasis
-{eum habere} indirect statement salutis, incolumitatis- objective genitive
+{eum habere} indirect statement
+{salutis, incolumitatis}- objective genitive {poenarum, suppliciorum}- partitive genitive
 2
 {cum...colatis} Cum concessive
 {cumque...constituatis...effingatis...mactetis...coniciatis} Cum concessive